appx720/genetic-algorithm/README.md

 # Genetic Algorithm Implementation and Analysis

 This repository contains a Python implementation of a Genetic Algorithm (GA) designed to solve optimization problems.
-The GA is enhanced with an analysis feature that evaluates various parameter combinations and saves the results in a JSON format for further inspection.
+The GA is enhanced with an analysis feature that evaluates various parameter combinations and saves the results in JSON format for further inspection.
+If you want to get more information about the algorithm, please refer to the `algorithm.md` file.

 ## Features